JustNunuz/Python-beginner-workshop/README.md

 By the end of this workshop, participants should be able to create a basic text-based Rock Paper Scissors game using all the content covered during the session.

+## Setup Instructions

+1. **Download and Install Python**:
+   - Visit the [official Python website](https://www.python.org/downloads/) to download the latest version of Python for your operating system.
+   - Follow the installation instructions provided on the website to set up Python on your system.

+2. **Using Repl.it**:
+   - Alternatively, you can use Repl.it, an online coding platform.
+   - Visit [Repl.it](https://replit.com/) and create an account if you don't have one.
+   - Create a new Python project to start coding without any local setup required.

 Happy coding!